 Playing with Barbies

-I then assigned each group one measured body part—Group 1 has "feet," Group 2 has "waist to ankle length," Group 3 has "head height," Group 4 has "legs," etc. Students now take the ratio of their group's assigned human body part to that of Barbie's.
-Students then multiply all of Barbie's measurements by this ratio, and they sketch their "humanized" Barbie based on these scaled-up numbers.
+I then assign each group one measured body part—Group 1 has “feet,” Group 2 has “waist-to-ankle length,” Group 3 has “head height,” Group 4 has “legs,” etc. Students then take the ratio of their group's assigned human body part to Barbie's.
+They multiply all of Barbie's measurements by this ratio and sketch their “humanized” Barbie based on these scaled-up numbers.

 Below is one of the ten posters that will go up in our school’s cafeteria.